Whether you’re a die-hard adventurer, a foodie traveler, or a meandering road tripper, you’ll find no shortage of amazing things to do in Vermont.

 Another famous Vermont company, Ben & Jerry’s started serving ice cream from a renovated gas station in Burlington back in 1978.
 Their first factory was opened in Waterbury in 1985 and continues to make approximately 350,000 pints per day.

-The scoop shop is currently open, and we are hopeful that factory tours will resume soon!
-Keep an eye on the Ben & Jerry’s website for more info.
+The scoop shop is currently open, and factory tours are back on after a two-year hiatus.
+Reserve your spot on the Ben & Jerry’s website.

 71. Drive the Vermont Cheese Trail